BioNTech buys German site from Novartis to boost vaccine output

 Pfizer said it had at least four production sites in the United States and Europe.

+BioNTech said the infrastructure and qualified staff would allow for a quick retooling to make its mRNA vaccine, but the new site would also support its main cancer drug development programme.

-Reporting by Ludwig Burger, Patricia Weiss.; Writing by Caroline Copley; Editing by Michelle Martin
+Reporting by Ludwig Burger and Patricia Weiss; writing by Caroline Copley; Editing by Michelle Martin and Pravin Char

 Our Standards: The Thomson Reuters Trust Principles.